chloefouilloux/Aggression_Towards_Kin/README.md

    This markdown file includes all graphing/modeling of aggression of tadpoles during experimental periods.

 ETHICS STATEMENT:
-All animals used in this experiment were healthy (assessed to the best of our abilities) and maintained in the most naturally-mimicing conditions possible in a laboratory setting.
+All animals used in this experiment were healthy (assessed to the best of our abilities) and maintained in the most naturally-occuring conditions possible in a laboratory setting.
 Aggression trials were ended prematurely if ever levels rose to a point of inflicting permanent damage.
 We acknowledge here that working with animals is a privilege, and we do no take our responsibility to their welfare lightly.